 Fort Derussy Beach Park

-Use their paid lot parking lot at Kalia Road, on the east side of the park.
+Use their paid parking lot at Kalia Road, on the park’s east side.

 Waikiki Beach